bgord/blog/content/blog/one-liner-to-sum-up-numbers-from-a-column-in-csv-file/one-liner-to-sum-up-numbers-from-a-column-in-a-csv-file.md

 `awk` splits each line by a separator defined by the option `-F`.
 In our case, it's the comma.

-Then it prints the second column.
+Then it prints the second column from every row.

 ```bash
 $ cat shopping.csv | tail +2 | awk -F , '{print $2}'